02 April 2023

-Matthew 26:14 – 27:66: At the Last Supper Jesus predicts Judas’ betrayal and Peter’s denial, and then at Gethsemane Judas comes with the soldiers to arrest Jesus and the disciples flee.
+Matthew 26:14 – 27:66: At the Last Supper, Jesus predicts Judas’ betrayal and Peter’s denial, and then at Gethsemane, Judas comes with the soldiers to arrest Jesus and the disciples flee.
 As predicted, Peter denies knowing him, and Jesus is tried before the priests and then Pilate, abused by the soldiers and crucified as mockers taunt him.
-Finally he dies, and Joseph of Arimathea takes his body and buries him, but the priests request that the tomb be sealed and guards be placed in watch over it.
+Finally, he dies, and Joseph of Arimathea takes his body and buries him, but the priests request that the tomb be sealed and guards be placed to watch over it.

 OR Matthew 27:11-54: This is the shorter version of the above reading, running from Pilate’s trial of Jesus to Jesus’ death and the Roman officer’s confession of Christ as God’s Son.

 REFLECTIONS ON THEME: